-A healthy, sweet and crunchy oat bar that can be customized to your liking.
+A healthy, sweet, and crunchy oats bar recipe that can be customized to your liking.
+Vegan and gluten-free.

 Hello guys!
 Today we are talking oat bars.

 I know what you’re thinking… Another oat/granola bar recipe?
 Well, why not?

 These bars are the best thing to grab when I don’t have time for breakfast at home.
 They can keep me full until lunch and are packed with nutrients.
 Other times they accompany my afternoon coffee, when I want a sweet bite.
 The best part is that every time I eat them, I feel like I am doing something good for my body, because except from the healthy fats from nuts, coconut and olive oil, they are also rich in fibers (hello bran) and beta glucan.
 Yes, did you know that oats contain something called beta glucan?
 It is an ingredient that can lower the cholesterol levels in your blood and reduce the risk of heart disease.
 Do I need to say more?

 The recipe is very simple.
 All you need is a bowl and a fork.
 And… an oven.
 You stir the ingredients together, pop them in the oven and wait until the aroma of honey, nuts, and coconut take over your kitchen.

 In addition, these bars are very customizable.
 You stick to the basic ingredients and then add ¼ cup of your favorite mix of nuts and 1 cup of your favorite cereal.
 If you don’t have any cereal, just add one more cup of oats.
 This time I chose a mix of sunflower and pumpkin seeds, but you can choose whatever nuts you feel like at the moment, even bigger nuts, as long as you chop them to little pieces.
 And if by any chance you drop some chocolate chips to the mix I ‘m not going to judge… just saying….